terryzhan0211/CPSC455-group-project/README.md

 # Project Description:
 ***
 ## Who is it for?
-For tourist who are willing to travel accross North America, they can see landscape posts  based on the pin on the map they choose.
+For tourists who are willing to travel accross North America, they can see landscape posts  based on the pin on the map they choose.
 ## What type of data will it store?
 - User's login credentials, i.e. username, password
 - User's personal information, i.e. email, mobile, facebook/instagram contacts, avatar, joined groups